 Maine Inside Out is a 501 © (3) nonprofit organization founded in 2008 and based in Portland, Maine.
 MIO facilitators and incarcerated youth have collaborated to hold theater programs at Maine’s juvenile correctional facility, Long Creek Youth Development Center, for the past ten years.
 More than 250 incarcerated youth have volunteered to create and share powerful original theater inside LCYDC and in communities across the state.
-Since 2014, MIO facilitators and young peopled released from LCYDC have engaged in community organizing and theater workshops to improve outcomes for youth returning home after incarceration through meaningful community engagement, peer and adult support, leadership development and practical skill-building.
+Since 2014, MIO facilitators and young peopled released from LCYDC have engaged in community organizing and theater workshops to improve outcomes for youth returning home after incarceration through meaningful community engagement, peer and adult support, participant-led advocacy, leadership development and practical skill-building.

 Maine Inside Out was founded with the intention of building a movement for transformative justice, in which communities acknowledge and attend to the social, structural and systemic roots of crime and harm.
 We believe that oppression is at the root of all forms of harm.